Starter Kit: How a bill really becomes a law

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including powerful integrations and APIs, collaboration tools, generate automated summaries powered by AI, automatic transcription software, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including automated translation, upload many different filetypes, automated subtitles, advanced search, and easily transcribe your Zoom meetings.
 Try Sonix for free today.